 What do these regulations say?

 For most people with epilepsy they have to be free of seizures for one year before they are eligible to drive a car, light van, or motorcycle/moped, tractor or other work vehicle.
 These are Group 1 licences categories (A, A1, B, EB, M and W).
 When the seizure freedom period has been reached, a completed D501 form from a doctor confirming this will be needed.
+Please note that the D501 form should only be filled out and completed when the relevant period of seizure freedom has been reached - not days or weeks beforehand in anticipation of reaching seizure freedom.
 A person with epilepsy will be kept under annual review by their doctor until they are five years seizure free.

 Group 2 licences (Categories C and D) are for large vans, and heavy goods vehicles such as lorries and buses.
 Different rules apply to these licence categories because of the responsibility of driving passengers, load and the size and weight of the vehicle.
 Someone with a history of epilepsy may be licensed in Group 2 categories if they are 10 years seizure free without use of medication.
 In first unprovoked seizures this may be reduced to 5 years seizure free without use of medication.
 Provoked seizures will be subject to neurological opinion.
-Medical checks for group 2 licenses are very strict.
+Please note that the D501 form should only be filled out and completed when the relevant period of seizure freedom has been reached - not days or weeks beforehand in anticipation of reaching seizure freedom.

 It’s my first seizure, do these rules apply?